kston83/cvss-te/README.md

 This repository enhances vulnerability scoring through two complementary approaches:

-1. **CVSS-BT (Base + Temporal)**: Enriches standard CVSS scores by incorporating the Exploit Code Maturity/Exploitability (E) Temporal Metric.
+1. **CVSS-BT (Base + Temporal)**: Enriches standard CVSS scores by incorporating the Exploit Code Maturity/Exploitability (E) Temporal Metric using the official CVSS specification.
-2. **CVSS-VT (Vulnerability Threat)**: An advanced scoring system that builds on CVSS-BT by incorporating exploit quality metrics and threat intelligence context.
+2. **CVSS-VT (Vulnerability Threat)**: An advanced scoring system that extends beyond CVSS-BT by incorporating detailed exploit quality metrics and additional threat intelligence context.

+While both scoring systems utilize the same data sources, they serve different purposes:
+- **CVSS-BT** adheres to the official CVSS standards and is directly compatible with existing vulnerability management tools
+- **CVSS-VT** provides a more nuanced, actionable score that better reflects real-world threat levels beyond what standard CVSS temporal metrics can express

 ## Data Sources